Fianna Fáil believe

 Fresh Start Principle

-The Fresh Start Principle means that people who are divorced or separated or those who have undergone insolvency and have no interest in a family home, will be eligible for State backed affordable schemes such as the Local Authority Home Loan, the Local Authority Affordable Purchase schemes, Cost Rental and the First Home Shared Equity scheme.
+The Fresh Start Principle means that people who are divorced or separated or those who have undergone insolvency and have no interest in a family home, will be eligible for State affordable housing and loan schemes.